sudo-riyad/Docker_SDN_Network_in_Mininet/README.md

 # Docker_implemented_Text-based Chats - SDN

-## This is the implemetation and documentation for implenemting Network Slicing through RYU SDN controller in SDN data plane in Containernet emulator for Mobile Computing project
+## This is the implemetation and documentation for implenemting Docker container based SDN Network Slicing through RYU SDN controller in SDN data plane in Containernet emulator for Mobile Computing project

+### LICENCE

+Copyright © Riyad Ul Islam

 ### The followings is the architectural overview of SDN network implementation and Security Testing of Data Plane with SNORT IDS.